 Alarm panel monitoring signals can travel via IP network or a cellular dialer providing almost immediate connection to our UL listed Central Station.

 Installation of these systems in California requires an Alarm Company Operator license and that each Alarm Company employee passes both FBI and Department of Justice background investigations.
-As an Alarm Company Operator, Alpha Fire and Security Alarm meets these requirements as mandated by the California Department of Consumer Affairs, Bureau of Security and Investigative Services (DCA BSIS).
+As an Alarm Company Operator, Alpha Fire Unlimited meets these requirements as mandated by the California Department of Consumer Affairs, Bureau of Security and Investigative Services (DCA BSIS).

 Contact us today to secure your premise.